eclipse7/ChristmasLedStrip/README.md

 # ChristmasLedStrip

-RGB led controller on Arduino Mega2560 with Gamma Correction and 14-bit PWM
+RGB LED controller on Arduino Mega2560 with Gamma Correction and 14-bit PWM

 ### Connection
 ```